A Note from Curt:

 Among this vast number of graves are the remains of six other Congressional Medal of Honor recipients.

-Thinking about Leroy Johnson’s selfless act on that day over seventy-five years ago, two questions come to mind:
+Thinking about Leroy Johnson’s selfless act on that day nearly eighty years ago, several questions come to mind:

 First of all, when did he decide to fall on those hand grenades?
 Was it a split-second decision where everything happened so quickly that all action was instinctive?